 One particular macro characteristic of the Spokane River is the general lack of fine depositional sediments in most of the river.
 Lake Coeur d’Alene acts as a settling basin for sediments transported in the upper watershed, and there are no tributaries to the river between the outlet of the lake and Latah Creek.
 Spokane River is essentially a free-stone stream environment.
 Although the dams break the river into a series of pools, there are few areas of placid water above Lake Spokane.
 The river velocities are high enough and the sediment load low enough to scour the bed or prevent settling of significant fine particulate matter, even immediately behind the dams.
 As a result, almost the entire riverbed upstream of Lake Spokane (the largest reservoir) is composed of gravel, cobble, and boulders with the finer sediment reserved for limited locations behind the dams, interstitial spaces within the river bed, isolated shoreline deposits, and certain fluvial bar features.

-One notable exception is the narrow band of fine, organic carbon rich sediments found near the Upriver Dam reservoir scour the bed or prevent settling of significant fine particulate matter, even immediately behind the dams.
-As a result, almost the entire riverbed upstream of Lake Spokane (the largest reservoir) is composed of gravel, cobble, and boulders with the finer sediment reserved for limited locations behind the dams, interstitial spaces within the river bed, isolated shoreline deposits, and certain fluvial bar features.
 One notable exception is the narrow band of fine, organic carbon rich sediments found near the Upriver Dam reservoir.

 In the Spokane River, Ecology (2011) reported surface sediment PCB concentrations above Monroe St. of 6.7 ng/g.
 Era-Miller (2014) reported PCB concentrations from sediment traps at Upriver Dam of 25.4 to 28.5 ng/g and 13.7 to 17.2 ng/g at Ninemile Dam.
 Ecology (2015) reported surface sediment PCB concentrations at undetectable levels (detection limit ~10 ng/g) in their reassessment of the Upriver Dam and Donkey Island PCB Sediment Site.
 It is noted that Ecology (2015) reported higher sediment PCB concentrations at depths beneath the cap installed to remediate the site, but concluded that the cap provided an effective barrier form those PCBs reaching the surface.
 Assuming that 10% of the river contains PCB contaminated bottom sediments at an average of the observed PCB concentrations (15 ng/g) results in a mass estimate of 0.008 kg.